 Holy basil, also known in some circles as tulsi (you will learn why in a moment), is gaining in popularity as a base for herbal therapeutic teas, and as a healing supplement.
 Although it has become prominent on health store shelves in North America only in recent years, it has been used in India for thousands of years and is considered a highly sacred plant.
 In fact, the name “Holy Basil” stems from the distinctive significance that the plant holds within Hindu culture.
 In Hinduism, this divine herb is employed during ceremonies of worship.
 It is revered as a manifestation on earth of the goddess Tulsi, who was one of Vishnu’s most dedicated worshipers.
 That’s why in ritualistic Hindu ceremonies honoring Vishnu, its leaves were offered.

 The holy basil plant, or, by its scientific name, Ocimum sanctum, has been confirmed to have potent anti-fungal, anti-inflammatory, and antibacterial properties.
-Research in this area is scarce when compared with other herbs, and further research studies are needed to know the riches of what this plant can accomplish.
+Research in this area is scarce compared with other herbs, and further research studies are needed to know the riches of what this plant can accomplish.
 However, so far this valuable herb has demonstrated great promise when it comes to digestive complaints, bronchitis, common colds, stress relief, and blood sugar stabilization.

 Wound Healing and Infection Prevention

-Are you out of antiseptic, but have a holy basil preparation on hand?
+Are you out of antiseptic but have a holy basil preparation on hand?
 It has been reported that it helps injured areas of the body with wound recovery.
 This benefit is thought to be due to its natural antibacterial properties.

 Lowers Blood Sugar

-Preliminary research into the effect of diabetics taking holy basil indicates that the plant can contribute to the decreasing of blood sugar levels.
+Preliminary research into the effect of diabetics taking holy basil indicates that the plant can contribute to decreasing blood sugar levels.
 For those who are managing diabetes and are finding success with using this herb, medication may need to be adjusted so that blood sugar does not plummet too low.

 Aids the Digestive System